 VEFA offers naturally colored cotton, CHAINTEX and VEFA offer GOTS and GRS certified yarns for organic and recycled cotton - GOTS certified products must contain a minimum of 70% organic fibers and include environmental requirements along the entire textile supply chain - https://www.global-standard.org/

-Sustainable options to look for: Wild silk, organic silk (worms feed on organic Mulberry), Fair Trade Silk,
+Sustainable options to look for: Bluesign certified dyed, Wild silk, Organic silk - worms feed on organic Mulberry and no harmful chemicals are used in the growing and production of fabric, Fair Trade Silk, eco silk blends

 MEHO Silk offers many organic silk options as well as eco blends with fibers like NAIA and Sateri viscose